 CIFAS (Credit Industry Fraud Avoidance System) is a not for profit membership association representing the private and public sectors and is dedicated to the prevention of fraud, including staff fraud and the identification of financial and related crime.
 It is not the only fraud detection agency which offers services in this area but it would appear to be the most visible.

-Membership is open to organisations such as telecommunications, retail, customer service centres and financial services, who are able to identify fraud and are prepares to share fraud data with others through the CIFAS National Fraud Database and/or the Staff Fraud Database.
+Membership is open to organisations such as telecommunications, retail, customer service centres and financial services, who are able to identify fraud and are prepared to share fraud data with others through the CIFAS National Fraud Database and/or the Staff Fraud Database.
 At present these members are predominantly private sector organisations, however, public sector bodies may also share fraud data through CIFAS to prevent fraud.
 As a result CIFAS are able to provide a range of fraud prevention services to its members, including a fraud avoidance system.

 What are their aims?